Wednesday, July 9, 2025

 Let’s just say I’ve retired from guinea fowl ownership.
 If anyone asks, I’m strictly chickens and sheep these days.
 Chickens might be mini velociraptors, and sheep might think a strong breeze is a valid reason to panic, but at least they don’t spend their afternoons admiring themselves in mirrors or heckling the neighbors.
 Usually.

 If you’re thinking of getting guineas, here’s my advice: Don’t.
 Unless your neighbors really need more excitement in their lives.
 Or you have an extra mirror lying around and a lot of patience.
-Or you just really enjoy poultry that screams at its own reflection.
+Or you just really enjoy poultry that screams all the time.

 -------------------------------------------------